FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 As we can see, FerretDB is waiting for incoming connections.

-Let’s add a network to make a container communication separated from your environment.
+Let's add a network to make a container communication separated from your environment.

 ```js
 networks: